canonical/openvino-ai-plugins-gimp-snap/README.md

 * Super Resolution
 * Semantic Segmentation

+Please refer to the [upstream repo](https://github.com/intel/openvino-ai-plugins-gimp) for instructions and demos on using the plugins.

 ## Instructions for installing and running the snap

 ### Install dependencies for NPU support (optional)